markdelorey/plasmo-with-posthog/README.md

 # Plasmo with PostHog
-Browser extension built with [Plasmo](https://docs.plasmo.com/) to inject PostHug on pages including session replays.
+Boilerplate browser extension built with [Plasmo](https://docs.plasmo.com/) to inject PostHug on pages including session replays.

 ## Installation and development